Fertility diagnosis left NI man 'broken and grieving'

 "I was in bits, I can't really express to you how bad I was."

-When Chris was told by his GP that there was a chance he couldn't have children the news was devastating.
+When Chris (not his real name) was told by his GP that there was a chance he couldn't have children, the news was devastating.

 After five years of trying for a baby with his wife, he had decided to make an appointment for sperm analysis.